“Bridging CNS and ATM”

 - Modeling, Simulation, and Analysis

-The Digital Avionics Technical Committee is sponsoring a student paper competition for the 2011 ICNS.
+The Digital Avionics Technical Committee (DATC) is sponsoring a student paper competition for the 2012 ICNS.
 Active students and professionals within two years of graduation are eligible for ICNS Student Best Paper awards.
 Papers eligible for these awards must be tagged as “Student” when submitted, and the first author listed on the paper must be a student.
+For the non-student papers, we will also conduct a Best Professional Paper competition, with trophies awarded for the first, second, and third place papers.
+All papers submitted by the final paper due date listed below will be considered.